Alberto Monteagudo: Managerial career

 Immediately after retiring Monteagudo was named manager of Lucena, for the final eight matches of the season.
 He managed to avoid relegation by achieving nine points out of 24, and took the club to a sixth position in 2009–10.

 On 5 July 2010, Monteagudo was named manager of Cultural y Deportiva Leonesa, also in the third division.
 Roughly one year later, after suffering administrative relegation, he left the club.

 Monteagudo was hired by CD Badajoz on 10 April 2012, but left in July after suffering another drop.
 On 18 July, he was named at the helm of Cádiz CF, but was sacked on 19 November after gaining 16 points from the first 13 games of the season.

 On 4 June 2013, Monteagudo took over La Roda CF still in the third level, being relieved from his duties the following 25 March, after winning only eight of 31 matches.
 On 3 February 2016, after more than two years without a club, he was named FC Cartagena manager.

 On 28 April 2016, Monteagudo renewed his contract for a further campaign.
 In 2017–18, he led the club to the play-offs but missed out promotion, and subsequently terminated his contract on 3 July 2018.

-On 10 September 2018, Monteagudo moved abroad for the first time in his career, after being appointed manager of Superleague Greece side Apollon Smyrni FC, but was dismissed the following 2 October.
+On 10 September 2018, Monteagudo moved abroad for the first time in his career, after being appointed manager of Super League Greece side Apollon Smyrnis, but was dismissed the following 2 October.
 Late in the month, he replaced sacked Javi López at the helm of second division side CD Lugo, but was himself dismissed the following 20 April.

 On 1 July 2019, Monteagudo was hired for two seasons at Recreativo de Huelva in the third tier.
 The following 11 February he was dismissed, with the team in 13th and closer in points to the relegation zone than the promotion play-offs.